Dual Coding: Why Words and Images Together Strengthen MemoryInfographic explaining dual coding theory for teachers

 Allan Paivio's Dual-Coding Theory

-When students are looking over their class materials, they must find pictures that complement the information and correlate the pictures to the words.
+Dual coding across subjects means linking words and images so learners connect representations and deepen understanding in different disciplines.
 Students need to check: how do these words explain what's present in the pictures?
 How do the representative images depict what's given in the text?

 There are specific kinds of visuals that go very well with specific kinds of materials.
 For instance, a diagram may help very well with concepts of biology and a timeline may do very well to remember history.
 Students must show creativity while drawing the visual materials.
 They don't have to reproduce the same visuals they've seen in their class materials.
 However, the representative images must depict what they saw in words in their class materials.